swiftlang/swift-source-compat-suite/README.md

-To mark an action as an expected failure, add an `xfail` entry for the correct Swift version and branch to the failing actions, associating each with a link to a JIRA reporting the relevant failure.
+To mark an action as an expected failure, add an `xfail` entry for the correct Swift version and branch to the failing actions, associating each with a link to a JIRA issue reporting the relevant failure.
 The following is an example of an action that's XFAIL'd when building against Swift master branch in 4.2 compatibility mode.

 ~~~json